It is common that the rappers can’t stop rapping about violence, women, and money!

 No sooner did Spaceship Coupe finish playing, the next song started, which was I Luve Dem Strippers by 2Chainz ft Nikki Minaj.
 To say there was a glaring difference in the two songs would be an understatement.
 Not to say that I don’t enjoy ratchet songs because it was in fact on my phone but I started to think, “Why don’t rappers rap more about love?”

 When I asked my timeline why the majority of rappers discussed the subject matter that they did, I was told that it was because talking about committing to one woman and financial responsibility isn’t cool.
 I thought that most rappers took pride in being trendsetters and setting themselves apart from the crowd.
 Rapping about jewelry and liquor accomplishes neither.
-You want to really win my respect?
-Rap about something more powerful and uplifting and don’t fall for the trap of discussing subject matter that do nothing but sell false dreams and false bravado.
+Do you want to really win my respect?
+Rap about something more powerful and uplifting and don’t fall for the trap of discussing subject matter that does nothing but sells false dreams and false bravado.

 So why don’t rappers talk about love?
 Hypermasculinity and need for approval from other men.
 Have you ever heard that women don’t get dressed up when they go out to attract men, but to compete with other women?
 This is the same theory when it comes to rappers.
-Rappers do their best to one up each other to prove who can be the most virile and macho.
+Rappers do their best to one-up each other to prove who can be the most virile and macho.
 The longing for acceptance by other males makes the act of loving a woman not acceptable.
 It’s seen as a weak emotion that only weak people fall victim to.
 Love isn’t for the weak.
 Love is for the strong.
 It’s not an easy emotion to deal with.
+You can also check out a post to know what women need to do to keep men happy.

-What about what hip-hop consumers want want?
+What about what hip-hop consumers want?
 Arguments could be made that rappers are just giving listeners what they want.
-Outside of rap music, our society has a fascination with violence, easy money and sex so I can’t realistically put this all on hip-hop but that is a different conversation for a different day.
+Outside of rap music, our society has a fascination with violence, easy money, and sex so I can’t really put this all on hip-hop but that is a different conversation for a different day.
+Also, see – What Make You Miss 90’s Hip-Hop.